acristerna/slack-pear-app/README.md

 Pear is built on the [Slack Platform](https://api.slack.com) with Slack's [Bolt Javascript](https://slack.dev/bolt-js/tutorial/getting-started) framework.

-If you want to see the app in action, there's some screenshots below, or you can clone the repo and run it locally.
+Your team can't wait to see your 'pear-fect' pairs and summaries!

 ## Setup